Undergraduate

 Minors & Certificates

-The astronomy, environmental science, and geology minor programs are designed for students majoring in other departments who would like to develop an additional focus of study.
+The astronomy and geology minor programs are designed for students majoring in other departments who wish to develop an additional focus of study.
 The minors can be customized to enable students to develop a specialty in a wide range of fields.

 Graduate